jnoorul/train-planner/README.md

 * via Somerset using Red line
 * via MarinaBay using Red line

-For each of the above option, you need to find the total number of passengers and output the station and line which carries maximum number of passengers.
+For each of the above option, you need to find the total number of passengers and the route which carries the maximum number of passengers should be your final output.

+For the given sample input, purple line reaching Dhoby Ghaut via LittleIndia station will carry maximum number of passengers.
-For the sample input, total of 260 passengers will be reaching Dhoby Ghaut via Little India using purple line.
+Total of 260 passengers will be reaching Dhoby Ghaut via Little India using purple line.

 **Punggol (80)  -> Sengkang (40) ->**